dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

-Introduction to *DocFX Incremental Build System*
+Introduction to *DocFX Incremental Build*
 ================================================
-*DocFX Incremental Build System* provides a flexible way to define plugins/processors to support incremental build.
+*DocFX Incremental Build Framework* provides a flexible way to define plugins/processors to support incremental build.

 Below is the workflow for incremental build.